 - Intro to Computer Science with Robotics (VEX, Finch, Nao)

 - Exploring Engineering

 - Senior Thesis in Computer Science (individual topic, project-based, capstone)

 Computer Science Teachers Association has been an important part of my professional development for the past 10 years.
 I am currently serving on the CSTA board as the District Representitive.
-As a board member, I am the chair of the Membership Committee and serve on the Curriculum Committee and the Chapter Committee.
-Last year I was the chair of the Research Committee.
-I have been a leader in the Philadelphia chapter for eight years, six as president and two as vice president.
+As a board member, I am the chair of the Membership Committee and the Certification Committee.
+I also serve on the Curriculum Committee.
+In the past I have been the chair of the Research Committee.
+I have been a leader in the Philadelphia chapter for many years, six as president and two as vice president.
 I am now the Treasurer.

 Computer Science Education is not in a great place in our country or state.
 I have been an active advocate for computer science to become part of the core for several years.
 A group of CSTA Philly members including University representation have been to Harrisburg to discuss what PA can do to move toward including Computer Science and having an appropriate certification path for Computer Science teachers.
 We're on hold until we have a new Governor.
 When "Running on Empty: The Failure to Teach K-12 Computer Science in the Digital Age" was released, I was on a panel in Washington, D.C. to provide the 'on the front line' perspective.
 I continue to advocate for CS education in PA and the US.